opensearch-project/sql/bi-connectors/TableauConnector/README.md

 ## Connector Download

-The most recent build could be donwloaded from an automated CI workflow: [link](https://github.com/opensearch-project/sql/actions/workflows/bi-connectors.yml).
+The Tableau connector is available to be downloaded from the automated CI workflow: [link](https://github.com/opensearch-project/sql/actions/workflows/bi-connectors.yml).
 The release snapshot is also available [here](opensearch_sql_jdbc.taco).

 ## Connector Install